 While watching TV, Linda uses small hand weights to do arm lifts during commercial breaks.

 Linda uses the plate format to help her make healthy eating choices.
 She fills half of her plate with vegetables or adds a salad to go with lunch.
 One-quarter of her plate is a meat or meat substitute.
 The final quarter of her place is for breads, starches, or grains.
 She chooses whole grains as often as possible.
 She also enjoys a small piece of fruit and some low-fat or fat-free milk or yogurt.

 "In general, I try to limit added sugar," she says.
 "But you have to live a little.
-My motto is:
+My motto is: Everything in moderation."

 This story is based on information gathered from many people living with prediabetes.

 For more information, see the topic Prediabetes.

 ByHealthwise StaffPrimary Medical ReviewerE.
-Gregory Thompson, MD - Internal MedicineSpecialist Medical ReviewerDavid C. W. Lau, MD, PhD, FRCPC - Endocrinology
+Gregory Thompson, MD - Internal MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerDavid C. W. Lau, MD, PhD, FRCPC - Endocrinology